 When it comes to active travel and bike riding, fewer women take up these options than men.
 The City of Sydney wanted to find out why this inequity exists and commissioned a study.
 It’s part of their overall strategy to apply a gender lens to planning.
-With an historical bias towards designing cities for men, the status quo in planning is likely to remain.
+With an historical bias towards designing cities for men, it’s time to design women into urban environments.

 perceptions about women bike riders